- Excluding Sitecore Items from Your Coveo Index

 - Avoid querying a search index to retrieve items.
 Use the Sitecore API to get items from the database.

 An inbound filter is an indexing processor solely focused on excluding items from your index.
-It allows you to use custom logic to decide which items to include or exclude, thus reducing the size of your index and increasing performance.
+It allows you to use custom logic to decide which items to include or exclude, therefore reducing the size of your index and increasing performance.

 Reduce the Number of Indexed Fields